Sweardog/Quartz-Resonance-Simulation/README.md

 Thus, the waves inside the quartz oscillate in a different manner.
 It simply boils down to a trivial swapping of cartesian coordinates within the $\vec{v}\_{out}$ directional input vector to the velocity re-mapping function.

 For this new orientation, the with $A$ trated as the vertical velocity, the waves are intead symmetric about a $\dfrac{\pi}{2}$ segment interval.
 The centroid calculation still performs flawless minimization of centroids and precisely aligns the wave segments.
-The computed height for this alternative orientation is found to be $4.55783 \: cm$.
+The computed height for this alternative orientation is found to be $4.55783 \text{ } cm$.

-**Note** The cylindrical radius is set for quartar-phase cancellation, not perfect phase cancellation.
+**Note** The cylindrical radius is set for quarter-phase cancellation, not perfect phase cancellation.
 If it were perfect phase cancellation, this condition requires the quart's radius to be quite large, making it more difficult to oscillate longitudinally.
-As a sacrifice, quartar phase cancellation is chosen as a "middle route" optimization choice.
+As a sacrifice, quarter phase cancellation is chosen as a "middle route" optimization choice.
 The waves don't cancel as well, but this ensures the longitudinal waves create a great enough stress force.

 ## Precision in Wave Projections